jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-2/index.md

 For the first time we are defining a parameter called `InstanceIds`, which takes in a list of instance IDs to then pass down to the command documents, as they will need to know what instances to invoke the commands on.
 The value assigned to this parameter is retrieved back with the notation `"{{ InstanceIds }}"`, which you can see being passed into the inputs of the sub-documents.

+> `InstanceIds` is a special parameter name that AWS recognises and so will provide an instance picker in the GUI of Execute Automation, as shown below.

+{{< figure src="instance-id-picker.png" link="instance-id-picker.png" class="center" alt="A screenshot of the execute automation page with the instance ID picker being used to select instances in scope" caption="The instance picker can be helpful if you only want to target a subset of instances in your estate." >}}

 We're also following logging best practices by having the command output logged to S3.

 Other than that, there's not really a whole lot of difference between this and a command document, so far!